marikomakhm/ada-project/TrovatelliT.github.io/text.md

 This data is much easier to interpret.
 We see that almost all of the countries on the top 15 list are countries that are typically known as "tax-havens", such as Seychelles, Cayman and Bermuda.
 We see however that all of them are dwarfed by the British Virgin Islands.
 For such a small island, being on both top 15 lists shows that it was surely heavily involved in this affair.

-This data indeed is corroborated by many news [reports](http://www.independent.com.mt/articles/2016-04-18/world-news/Panama-Papers-Tiny-British-Virgin-Islands-has-big-role-in-leaked-documents-6736156470) (FIND BETTER SOURCE), which seem to suggest that Panama, Switzerland, United Kingdom and many Commonwealth islands, particularly British Virgin Islands, were the countries most heavily involved in setting up this whole scheme.
+This data indeed is corroborated by many news [reports](https://www.transparency.org/news/feature/british_virgin_islands_have_they_cleaned_up_since_the_panama_papers), which seem to suggest that Panama, Switzerland, United Kingdom and many Commonwealth islands, particularly British Virgin Islands, were the countries most heavily involved in setting up this whole scheme.

 So, if population alone is not enough to explain the involvement of a country in Panama Papers, can other socioeconomic factors explain this?
 Let's have a look.

 ## Why were the countries involved ?
-We'll try to understand why some countries are more involved than other in this scandal.
+We want to understand why some countries are more involved than others in this affair.
 To do so, we will study the correlations between the amount of involvement in Panama Papers of different countries and different socioeconomic development indicators.
 We considered several different socioeconomic factors, but ultimately we decided to focus on the following ones:
 - Human Development Index
 - GDP per capita
 - Gini coefficient